Sydney Hearing 2

 - the impact of those measures on older Australians receiving aged care services, their families and their carers

 - challenges faced by the aged care sector including those relating to management, workforce and access to personal protective equipment

 - any other related matters.

-The Royal Commission will learn from how residential aged care facilities including Newmarch House, Dorothy Henderson Lodge and Opal Care Bankstown responded to the crisis, and what more could have been done to support them.
-The focus of the inquiry will be upon the lessons that can be learnt for responding to future pandemics or infectious disease outbreaks.
+The Royal Commission heard from residential aged care facilities including Newmarch House, Dorothy Henderson Lodge and Opal Care Bankstown on how they responded to the crisis, and what more could have been done to support them.
+The focus of the inquiry is on the lessons that can be learnt for responding to future pandemics or infectious disease outbreaks.
 The purpose of the inquiry is not to find fault or apportion blame.